8 Best Condoms For First Time Users in 2023 [Ranked & Reviewed]

 You can play around with 4 types of condoms (including ribbed ones) to experiment and see what suits you and your partner most.

 The downside?
-Quality condoms like that cost a bit more than standard ones.
+Quality first-time condoms like that cost a bit more than standard ones.
 But if you want something thin but still reliable and safe, a few extra bucks are worth it!

 what condoms to buy for the first time